fwg/s-expression/README.md

 Atoms are parsed to strings.
 String literals delimited by `"` are parsed into `String` objects to make them distinct from the other atoms.
 Escape sequences `\"`, `\\`, `\n`, `\r`, `\t`, `\f`, and `\b` are supported.
 Lists are parsed to `Array`s.
 Note this means that the result is not a binary tree.
+This also means there are no pairs or cons cells, and the expression `(a . b)` is parsed to `['a', '.', 'b']`.

 Supports `quote`, `quasiquote`, `unquote`, and `unquote-splicing`, with `'`, `` ` ``,
 `,`, and `,@` respectively.